Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 The Company’s interim and annual reports are supplemented by capital market presentations and through public announcements to the market on technological, commercial, and financial progress.

-The Non-Executive Chairman, the CEO and CFO are primarily responsible for maintaining dialogue with shareholders, supported by the Company’s Nomad and broker (finnCap) and financial PR advisers (SEC Newgate).
+The Non-Executive Chairman, the CEO and CFO are primarily responsible for maintaining dialogue with shareholders, supported by the Company’s Nomad and broker (Cavendish).
 Communication with shareholders is given high priority by the Board.
-The CEO and CFO have meetings with representatives of institutional shareholders and hold analyst briefings at least twice a year, following the announcements of the interim and full year results, but also on request at other times during the year as necessary.
-Following these meetings, the Company’s Nomad provide independent and anonymised feedback to the Board.
-The Company’s financial PR advisers also provide anonymised feedback to the Board on views of journalists and analysts.
+The CEO and CFO have meetings with representatives of institutional shareholders, present to the wider investor universe via web platforms and hold analyst briefings at least twice a year, following the announcements of the interim and full year results, but also on request at other times during the year as appropriate.
+Following these meetings, the Company’s Nomad provides independent and anonymised feedback to the Board.

 The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend and participate.
 The Non-Executive Chairman together with all Executive and Non-Executive Directors as well as staff members, attend the AGM and are available to answer questions raised by shareholders.
 Where feedback is received directly from shareholders, this is brought to the attention of the Board.